harvardcs109/cs109_final/README.md

 # cs109_final
 Final project for Havard CS109

-The README file must give an overview of what you are handing in: your project notebook, any non-standard Python libraries you used, and so on.
-The README must contain URLs to your project websites and screencast videos.
+The README file gives an overview of what we are handing in: our project notebook, any non-standard Python libraries we used, and URLs to your project websites and screencast videos.

 Project Notebook: